Factorizations of diffeomorphisms of compact surfaces with boundary: Restrictions on

-We will want to characterize these conditions in terms of paths of $\alpha$.
-We need: \begin{defin} Let $\eta_{a,b},\eta_{c,d} \subset \alpha$ be paths.
+\begin{defin} Let $\eta_{a,b},\eta_{c,d} \subset \alpha$ be paths, with $a,b,c$ and $d$ distinct.
 We refer to the pair as \emph{nested} if either one contains the other, or they are disjoint.
 Otherwise, the pair is \emph{non-nested}. \end{defin}

+Observe then that, if for some balanced $\alpha$, each pair of components of symmetric multipaths is nested, then there is some `innermost' multipath whose paths contain no other.
+In particular the indices of the endpoints of these paths are consecutive pairs in $\pi_\alpha$.
+We have:

-It is then immediate that balanced $\alpha$ is nested if and only if each pair of components of symmetric multipaths is nested.
+\begin{lem} Let balanced $\alpha$ be such that each pair of components of symmetric multipaths is nested.
+Then $\alpha$ is nested. \end{lem}